 Things are starting to get real now.
-You are more than two-thirds through the pregnancy stage and the birth date is approaching rapidly.
+You are more than two-thirds through the pregnancy stage and the due date is approaching rapidly.
 Now is a great time to start hammering out the little details and printing out checklists for when the baby is born.
 Do ‘future you’ a favor and put in the hard work now.

 25. Discuss the boring, but important, admin details